An Energy Sharing Mechanism Considering Network Constraints and Market Power Limitation: Networked Energy Sharing Mechanism

-With all prosumers' bids $b_i,\forall i \in \mathcal{I}$, a central platform clears the market to determine the energy sharing quantity $q_i,\forall i \in \mathcal{I}$ and price $\lambda_i,\forall i \in \mathcal{I}$, satisfying constraints \eqref{eq:clearing}-\eqref{eq:flowlimits}.
+With all prosumers' bids $b_i,\forall i \in \mathcal{I}$, a central platform clears the market to determine the energy sharing quantities $q_i,\forall i \in \mathcal{I}$ and prices $\lambda_i,\forall i \in \mathcal{I}$, satisfying constraints \eqref{eq:clearing}-\eqref{eq:flowlimits}.
+Though $\lambda_i,\forall i$ and $q_i,\forall i$ are set by the platform, both of them are influenced by the prosumers' bids $b_i,\forall i$ through problem \eqref{eq:new-rule}.
+Therefore, compared with the case using a set-price, prosumers in our model are in fact more flexible since they can influence both prices and quantities.
 We design a market clearing rule for the central platform as the solution of the following optimization: \bsq \esq